 You probably know Old Major, but you might not know it’s best used for weekday lunches (from 11am-3pm), when the patio and bar areas transform into Royal Rooster.
-The semi-hidden Lower Highlands spot is still fairly under the radar, and the burger is our favorite in the city.
-The menu is pretty small, and the other six options are all chicken sandwiches (also great), so come here if you have a long-ish break and don’t mind being in a slight food coma the rest of the day.
+The semi-hidden Lower Highlands spot is still fairly under the radar, and the burger is one of the best in the city.
+The menu is pretty small, and the other options are mostly chicken sandwiches (also great), so come here if you have a long-ish break and don’t mind being in a slight daze the rest of the day.

-River North might be one of the trendiest neighborhoods, but the lack of parking makes it pretty inaccessible.
+We won't suggest you drive all the way to River North, since there's a good chance you spend your lunch break circling for a parking spot.
 However, if you work in the area, a quick walk to Central Market will be rewarded with plenty of worthwhile lunch options.
 Imagine your middle school cafeteria, but instead of soggy fries and fluorescent lighting there’s a butcher, oysters, a full bar, and a cool warehouse feel.
-We’re big fans of the ceviches at Silva’s, but if you’re not in a hurry, get some meats and cheeses at Culture and eat them on the patio.
+If you’re not in a hurry, get some meats and cheeses at Culture and eat them on the patio.

-Sometimes you need a few fatty pork buns at 11:30am, and that’s where Bones comes in.
-Off the beaten path in the Governors Park, it has a really nice patio and menu with things like braised pork udon that make your old chicken salad sandwich sound even less appealing.
-Come here solo, or with a coworker you know well enough to show your less than respectable slurping face to.
+Sometimes you need a few pork buns at 11:30am, and that’s where Bones comes in.
+In the Governors Park, it has a really nice patio and menu of things like braised pork udon that makes your old chicken salad sandwich sound even less appealing than it already was.
+Come here solo, or with a coworker you know well enough to show your less-than-professional slurping face to.

 This out-of-the-way coffee and sandwich cafe in Northwest is the perfect place for escaping your co-workers and spending some quality time with a hot cuban sandwich.
 Pair it with the cortadito, get some sun on the patio out front, and pretend you don’t have to go back to your cubicle.

 Anything with the people from Frasca’s fingerprints on it gets us excited, and Pizzeria Locale is no exception.
 They do Neapolitan pizzas, and the fresh dough and excellent toppings make them a serious contender for best thin crust in town.
 Plus, they come out in under five minutes, so you’ll be able to stuff your face and make it back for your 1pm meeting.
 Even better - have your meeting there.
-All the locations (especially Highland Square) are big and surprisingly quiet, which make them a good place for a working lunch.
+All the locations (especially Highland Square) are big and surprisingly quiet, which makes them good for working lunches.